Colleague Coverage/Sick Leave

-The contract with the University gives TAs sick leave of six days per semester, which accumulates ut is not more than 12 days per year.
+The contract with the University gives TAs sick leave of 12 half-days per semester.
+The sick leave can be carried over to next teaching semester.
+Therefore, if none of sick leave is used a TA can have 24 half-days for sick leave in one semester.
 If you need to miss teaching your section(s) because of illness or injury (yours or someone in your immediate family), you can choose to use this sick leave.
-Ordinarily, especially for short illnesses, instead of taking sick leave people will simply find an unpaid substitute which is acceptable to the Course Supervisor (i.e. lecturer) and the TA Coordinator, Prof. Waleffe, or fulfill duties at a different time or by other means which are acceptable to the teaching supervisor.
+Ordinarily, especially for short illnesses, instead of taking sick leave people will simply find an unpaid substitute which is acceptable to the Course Supervisor (i.e. lecturer) and the TA Coordinator, Prof. Gong, or fulfill duties at a different time or by other means which are acceptable to the teaching supervisor.

 The Family Educational Rights and Privacy Act (FERPA) of 1974, as amended – is a federal law that governs the privacy of student educational records, access to those records, and disclosure of information from them.
 These rules apply to TAs as graduate students but also to TAs as instructors.
 TAs need to be aware of what they can and can not share about their students.
 Please see, http://registrar.wisc.edu/ferpa_key_terms.htm for more information.

 TAs are in charge of keeping a record of their students' grades.
 TAs must file a copy of these at the end of the semester.
 TAs can get paper grade sheets along with other office supplies from the Receptionist on the 2nd floor of VV.
 TAs can also keep their grades on a spreadsheet.
 On the Math Dept Linux machines, look for Applications>Office>Gnumeric Spreadsheet.
 Spreadsheets allow for easy computation of averages and to be able to have a condensed version of the grades at the end of the semester.